veleialei/Lab3_Decision_Tree/README.md

 # CS 686-02 Spring, 2018

-## Homework 4
+## Lab 3

-Implement knn
+Implement decision_tree

-call test_knn.py to get the accuracy result from k = 2 to 12
+call test_decision_tree.py to get the tree and see the prediction for original data

-you can predict by call xxx.predict(yourDataSet) to get the possible labels for your data
+You can change the last parameter in fit, from 'e' to 'g' to use gini instead of entropy